Contact information

 openclaw skills enable terminal --duration 1h

-Step 8: Implementing Network Segmentation
+Step 8: Network Segmentation and Egress Filtering

 bash

-iptables -A OUTPUT -p tcp --dport 443 -j ACCEPT
+iptables -A OUTPUT -p tcp --dport 443 -m state --state NEW,ESTABLISHED -j ACCEPT

-iptables -A OUTPUT -p tcp --dport 80 -j ACCEPT
+iptables -A OUTPUT -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT

 iptables -A OUTPUT -j DROP

-Step 9: Enabling Comprehensive Logging and Monitoring
+Step 9: Security Event Logging and Anomaly Detection

 ini